daiyi/blog/source/_posts/What-am-I-reading-January-2017.md

   - books
   - reviews
 date: 2017-02-13 17:21:08
-summary: I love browsing other peoples' reading lists!
-Reviews of books I read in 2017 Jan
+summary: I love browsing other peoples' reading lists! and so I am making one too
 location: Brooklyn
 ---